Kate Winslet: Worldwide recognition and independent films (1997–2003)

 Jane Campion's psychological drama Holy Smoke!
 (1999) featured Winslet as an Australian woman who joins an Indian religious cult.
 She found the script brave and was challenged by the idea of playing an unlikeable, manipulative woman.
-She learnt to speak in an Australian accent and worked closely with Campion to justify her character's vileness.
+She learnt to speak with an Australian accent and worked closely with Campion to justify her character's vileness.
 The film required her to perform explicit sex scenes with co-star Harvey Keitel, and featured a scene in which her character appears naked and urinates on herself.
-David Rooney of Variety wrote, "Showing the kind of courage few young thesps would be capable of and an extraordinary range [...] from animal cunning to unhinged desperation, [Winslet] holds nothing back."
+David Rooney of Variety wrote, "Showing the kind of courage few young thesps would be capable of and an extraordinary range ... from animal cunning to unhinged desperation, [Winslet] holds nothing back."
 That same year, she voiced a fairy for the animated film Faeries, and won the Grammy Award for Best Spoken Word Album for Children for narrating the short story "The Face in the Lake" for the children's audiobook Listen to the Storyteller.

 In Quills (2000), a biopic of the erratic Marquis de Sade, starring Geoffrey Rush and Joaquin Phoenix, Winslet played the supporting role of a sexually repressed laundress working in a mental asylum.
 Hailing her as the "most daring actress working today", James Greenberg of Los Angeles magazine praised Winslet for "continuing to explore the bounds of sexual liberation".
 She received a SAG Award nomination for Best Supporting Actress.
 The following year, she played a fictitious mathematician involved in the cracking of the Enigma ciphers in Michael Apted's espionage thriller Enigma.
 Winslet's character was vastly expanded from a subsidiary love-interest in the novel it was based on to a prominent code-breaker in the film.
 She was pregnant while filming, and to prevent this from showing, she wore corsets under her costume.